 - Images approved by the women we feature

 - We help girls build body confidence and self-esteem

 Globally 8 out of 10 girls opt out of key life activities when they don’t feel good about the way they look.
 Dove has a mission to ensure the next generation grows up enjoying a positive relationship with the way they look – helping young people raise their self-esteem and realise their full potential.

 For over 10 years, the Dove Self-Esteem Project has educated more than 20 million young people in body confidence and self-esteem and has become the biggest provider of self-esteem education globally.
 We work with world-renowned body image experts and leading universities to develop evidence based and academically validated educational tools.

 - Educate 20 million more young people around the world on body confidence and self-esteem by 2020.

 Portraits by Mario Testino

 To mark the launch of the Dove Real Beauty Pledge, renowned photographer and creative director Mario Testino photographed 30 portraits capturing the beauty of women from around the world.
 All the images were inspired by, and shot, according to the Dove Real Beauty Pledge and feature 32 real women and girls, aged 11 to 71, from over 15 countries.
-The portraits make up part of the Dove Real Beauty Showcase, celebrating 60 years of Dove, which was on display in New York City and is also online.
+The portraits make up part of the Dove Real Beauty Showcase, celebrating 60 years of Dove, which was on display in New York City.